Musicals101.com

 Are Musicals and Their Fans Doomed?

-There are those who believe that gay liberation and assimilation make our long-standing musical film and theatre fantasies superfluous . . . and then there are those who are awake.
+There are those who believe that gay liberation and assimilation make the long-standing musical film and theatre fantasies gays once indulged in superfluous . . . and then there are those who are awake.
 In the late 20th Century, the non-musical theatre turned a new spotlight on musical theatre queens.

-With few new musicals coming to Broadway, and even fewer musical films reaching local multiplexes, many believe that musical theatre queens are an endangered species.
+With few new musicals coming to Broadway, and even fewer musical films reaching local multiplexes, many believe that musical queens are an endangered species.
 However, home video and DVD make it possible to enjoy musicals at will.
 You can now lunch with Mame (Warner 1974), dine with Bells Are Ringing (MGM 1960) and spend the evening watching The Bandwagon (MGM 1953) – and all on the day of your choice.
-The sales figures for musicals on video and DVD suggest that there are as many buffs out there as ever, and it is a safe bet that as many as ever are gay.
+The sales figures for musicals on video and DVD suggest that there are still a fair number of buffs out there, and it is a safe bet that as many as ever are gay.

 How do musical theatre queens react to the current state of the art?
 After bitching and moaning, we fall back on that mixture of wit, cynicism, creativity and hope that we call our own.
 To illustrate, I offer a lyrical parody: